bergr7/Gaussian_Binomial_distributions_package/README.md

 - numbers_binomial.txt - Data used in Binomial distribution tests.

--**dist_venv folder** - Python virtual environment with gaubi_dists installed.
+- **dist_venv folder** - Python virtual environment with gaubi_dists installed.

--.gitignore - Files in the repo to be ignored.
+- .gitignore - Files in the repo to be ignored.

 ## Results
 Pypi package that calculates and visualise Gaussian and Binomial Distributions

-##Acknowledgements
+## Acknowledgements

 For more information, see gaubi_dists README.md.